Rent safe and private dog parks hosted by locals

 Dog Reactivity Chart: Understand and Fix Dog Reactivity thumbnail

-Your dog is reactive.
-They’ll see another dog, person, or other stimulus in the environment (like a car or bike) while out on a walk and suddenly go crazy at the end of their leash.
-The barking, lunging, and growling feels embarrassing for you — and it’s clear that your pup isn’t having a great time either.
+So: Your dog is reactive.
+They’ll see another dog, person, or other stimulus in the environment (cars, bikes, skateboards, and other fast-moving objects are also common triggers) while out on a walk and suddenly go crazy at the end of their leash.
+The barking, lunging, and growling not only feels embarrassing for you — it’s clear that your pup isn’t having a great time either.

-Reactivity is a common behavior issue.
-Here’s a look at a dog reactivity chart.
-Learning about the green, yellow, orange, and red zones will help you understand how your dog is feeling in a given moment and respond accordingly!
-You’ll make reactivity training progress in no time.
+Turns out reactivity is a common behavior issue.
+(More than 80 percent of dogs have some sort of behavioral problem per a recent Forbes survey.)
+Here’s a look at a common dog reactivity chart to help you better track your canine companion's emotions.
+Learning about the green, yellow, orange, and red reactivity zones will help you understand how your dog is feeling in a given moment and respond accordingly!

 First things first: What is dog reactivity, exactly?